foreverphoenix/the-phoenix-flavour/content/fallout/documentation/game-folder-files.md

 - `IpHlpAPI.dll`
 - `xSE PluginPreloader.ini`

+### Buffout 4 TBB Redist

+[Buffout 4](https://www.nexusmods.com/fallout4/mods/47359) requires the TBB library, a small plugin that needs to be placed in the root folder:

+- `tbbmalloc.dll`

 ### ENBSeries Binaries

 The [ENBSeries for Fallout 4](http://enbdev.com/download_mod_fallout4.htm), latest version (0.428), required for ENB presets to work.